utah-datascience/utah-datascience.github.io/events/2025/data-science-day/index.md

 ## Participation

-We welcome all students, staff, and faculty at the University of Utah to participate Utah Data Science Day 2025.
+We welcome all students, staff, and faculty at the University of Utah to participate Utah Data Science & AI Day 2025.
 If you have any questions, contact us at [datasci@utah.edu](datasci@utah.edu).

 ---